-The Peacock Room will be back on display at the Freer Gallery of Art in Washington, DC in early 2017.
+The Peacock Room will be back on display at the Freer Gallery of Art in Washington, DC in Fall of 2017.
 Make sure to peep into its sheer gorgeousness the next time you’re on the National Mall.

 Conservation is at the forefront of the Smithsonian’s National Zoo research.
 A great amount of effort is put into giant panda conservation by Smithsonian experts.
 You can read more about those efforts and how you can help.
 If you want to see Bill McShea’s full TEDx talk, you can find it on YouTube.